-- Do not display cash openly, especially when leaving an ATM machine. - Beware of telephone phone scams. - Don't give personal or financial information to anyone over the phone. - If you are a woman living alone, don't reveal that information to anyone on the phone. - Hang up on nuisance callers and report chronic nuisance calls to the phone company.
+- Do not display cash openly, especially when leaving an ATM machine. - Be aware of telephone scams. - Don't give personal or financial information to anyone over the phone. - If you are a woman living alone, don't reveal that information to anyone on the phone. - Hang up on nuisance callers and report chronic nuisance calls to the phone company.

-NEVER LEAVE VALUABLES UNATTENDED!!!!!!
+NEVER LEAVE VALUABLES UNATTENDED!!!!!